Phentermine: America’s Favorite Weight Loss Prescription

 Phentermine helps patients lose weight, but it also produces a wide range of negative side effects.

-The most serious side effects listed for phentermine are potentially-fatal heart and lung problems, which were observed in patients taking the once-famous “fen-phen” combination [9].
-Patients should be notified of this risk and always report any symptoms of these complications, including: chest pain, pounding/irregular heart beat, lightheadedness, shortness of breath, swelling in the lower extremities, stroke-like symptoms (e.g. slurred speech), fatigue or extreme mood changes [3].
+The most serious side effects listed for phentermine are potentially fatal heart and lung problems, which were observed in patients taking the once-famous “fen-phen” combination [9].
+Patients should be notified of this risk and always report any symptoms of these complications, including chest pain, pounding/irregular heartbeat, lightheadedness, shortness of breath, swelling in the lower extremities, stroke-like symptoms (e.g., slurred speech), fatigue or extreme mood changes [3].

 Thankfully, most patients who take phentermine alone experience only minor to moderate reactions to the medication.
 According to a recent survey, the most common phentermine side effects are [10]: